jon-herman/Smartwatch/README.md

 # Smartwatch
 The Smartwatch project is an IoT watch.
 The watch contains typical watch functionality, like setting and displaying time and an alarm.
-The watch can also display local weather.
+The watch can also display local weather using external APIs.

 A user can interact with the system through the onboard buttons or by speaking into the accompanying app.